Vietnam, China trade accusations after Vietnamese fishing boat sinks

 Xinhua said: "Crew aboard the boat were saved after their ship jostled a fishing boat from Dongfang City in southern China's Hainan province and overturned in the waters near China's Xisha Islands."

-Vietnam has said the rig is in its 200-nautical mile exclusive economic zone and on its continental shelf.
+Vietnam has said the Haiyang Shiyou 981 rig is in its 200-nautical mile exclusive economic zone and on its continental shelf.
 China says it is operating within its waters.

 The rig is 240 km (150 miles) off Vietnam's coast and 330 km (206 miles) from the southern coast of China's Hainan island.